martintajur/Maverick/README.md

 * controllers
 * routes
 * uri

+Maverick is based on jQuery but can easily be adopted to support any other Javascript library.

 These variables are used to start and stop views and controllers, access the state of the application (mostly derived from the URI), and to create and remove routes.